 If you don’t already know, my desk, for the time being, is our kitchen counter and a bar stool.
 Well after a few days of sitting on a barstool, and working on our telemedicine platform Rehab and Revive+, I’ve found myself to be uncomfortable and in pain.

 Why does this happen?
 Well, one of the big culprits is your hip flexor when it becomes tight.
-When you sit for a long time, the muscles in your hip have the mechanical advantage to yank the hip bone up towards the ceiling.
-Refer to the video below.
+When you sit for a long time, the muscles in your hip have the mechanical advantage to yank the hip bone up toward the ceiling.

 You may be asking yourself, what's the big deal if your hip is a little off-axis?
 Well, even if it is only 1 millimeter off, it changes and alters your mechanics.
 It will pull and throw your hip/pelvis into an unlocked position as seen in the picture below.

 The yellow arrow is the pull of the muscle and the red arrows are the conjugate motions of the pelvis, lower back, and hip joint.
 As you can see this will leave your back and hip in an unsafe and unstable position which will lead to ouchies!